zhangyan612/mkl/robotics/software.md

     3. build api to control motors on computer through wifi (ROS or other)
     4. construct software foundation based on ros

-2. enable basic skills like human have (vision, listening, speaking, movement, operate object)
+2. integrate hardware to have basic skills like human have (vision, listening, speaking, movement, operate object)

+3. build robotic ability framework
+    1. sdk
+    2. ability market
+    3. web mobile ui and platform integration
+    4. developer onboarding

-3. construct framework for solving real work issue  - build ability (in level of difficulty) organizing stuff (move object from one location to another) cleaning cooking washing dishes
+4. build key abilities for solving real work issue  - (in level of difficulty) organizing stuff (move object from one location to another) cleaning cooking washing dishes

-4. add machine learning capacity for advanced ability(reasoning, memory, learning) opencog and other modules
+4. research on complex machine learning capacity for advanced ability(reasoning, memory, learning) opencog and other modules